db0company/Ionis-Users-Informations/README.markdown

 This function copy the .plan public file (afs) locally.

+###### Get global informations

+     Array	IonisInfo::getSchools([bool $from_database]);

+where $from_database is false (default) if you want to be sure that these
+      schools exists and are real, true if you want to get them from the database (generated automatically so can be a fake school like "tmp", "old", "guest", "prof-adm"...) and   return value is an array containing schools.

+     Array	IonisInfo::getCities([string $school]);

+where $school is an optionnal parameter to select only cities where the
+      given school is
+and   return value is an array containing cities.

+     Array	IonisInfo::getPromos([string $school, bool $from_database]);

+This function return an array of **current promos** for the given school (epitech by default).
+If the $from_database optionnal parameter is true (false by default), you will get all promos available in the database (even if students in this promo have finished school).

 ###### checkPass - Check the PPP password

      bool	IonisInfo::checkPass(string $login, string $pass);

 where $login is the **login** of the user trying to authenticate